TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module 1.1 Python Basics.md

 3-5 hours (excluding Optional Materials)

 ## Main Learning Objectives:
-- learning the basic syntax of python, variables, functions, arithmetics
+- learning the basic syntax of python, variables, functions, arithmetic
 - learning about `string`, `list`, `tuple` and `dictionary`
 - learning how to import external libraries